siranoss/api-search/README.md

 5. Deploy

+## What it can do

+This program present different function that are basic use cases of various API.
+To a 'template' can be associated different version (different language to be exact).

+## What it cannot do

+This program can't present two version of the same template in the same language.
+To do so, you will have to create another object.
+This program also cannot present an entire project as a template.

 ## Update the informations

 This website uses nodejs react in order to render the different objects.
 It also uses algolia as a back-end and searching engine.
 Objects are dynamically added to the website according to the back-end.
 For the information inside those objects, they are also dynamically created.
 The principal app (named src/App.js) will create JSX objects according to information provided inside **src/data/**.
 This folder list le different language version presented for a certain template.
 Then, the app will create a place holder with a specific id.
 This place holder will be filled with specific info later on.
 When the user click on a file, the app will search the content of the file in **public/data/{nameOfTheApi}/{nameOfTheTemplate}**.
 Then, the app will list all language in the json file **src/data/{nameOfTheApi}List.json**, and add the information from the first directory to the website.